What were some of the responsibilities of your internship? What did it entail?

 Advice for students interested in applying for an internship?

 First, do not be afraid to call the program managers/coordinators!
 They are often open to answering your questions and are very enthusiastic about having participants.
 My program coordinator this year, “Coach”, made sure that we exhausted the opportunities Michigan had to offer.
 He became our father for the summer and made it his prerogative to ensure that we developed into future leaders in medicine and learned the importance of community engagement.

-Apply to a lot of internships!
-It isn't guaranteed that you're going to get into the one you want — they're very competitive.
+Second, apply to a lot of internships!
+It is not guaranteed that you're going to get into the one you want — they're very competitive.
 If you apply for an internship, make sure it is something that you love doing; otherwise you may not enjoy the experience!
 Familiarize yourself with all of the program specifics to see if there are things to do in that city or with the people from your program — you wouldn't want to spend an entire summer stuck in the same position.
 Keep an open mind and try to have fun.